-A Bluetooth record player may be the solution to all of the above.
-And if you are wondering, “What is a Bluetooth record player,” you have come to the right place.
+For those of you that are new to technology, you may be wondering, “What is a bluetooth record player?”
+A Bluetooth record player may be the solution to your listening needs.
 Today, we will help you understand a little more about how Bluetooth record players work, so you can take your music with you wherever you go and without hassle.

 Much like a Bluetooth speaker, Bluetooth turntables are devices that enable the turntable to communicate with external speakers or headphones without being connected to them through wiring.
 The average range of this Bluetooth connectivity is around 30 feet, a length that would amount to a heck of a lot of cabling.

 You might be wondering why this kind of thing is not more common, as it sounds delightful.
 I can immediately satiate your wonder by bringing up the central issue of wireless technology and Bluetooth technology that attempts to communicate through the airwaves’ valuable sound information: sound quality.

 Any audiophile will tell you that the main difference between wired headphones and wireless headphones is the dip in audio quality in the latter.
 And the same goes for a Bluetooth turntable, which by its very nature struggles to communicate the so-called valuable sound information through the airwaves.

 Wireless technology, no matter how fast it has progressed and how far it has come in such a short amount of time, still cannot compete with wiring in terms of the sheer quality of the information imparted.
 A Bluetooth device does have its uses, however, providing a perfect setup for those looking for something easy to use and convenient enough to take into different rooms of the house without purchasing a more expensive Sonos turntable setup or other good quality powered speakers for turntables.